LiliaFramework/Lilia/docs/docs/libraries/lia.menu.md

 **Purpose**

-Returns the ID and callback of the option currently under the cursor.
+Returns the ID and callback of the menu item currently under the cursor.

 **Parameters**

-* None
+* *None*

 **Realm**